 National Forum for Biological Recording #NFBR18

 First I attended the National Forum for Biological Recording conference at Shrewsbury which looked at Skill Development for Biological Recorders.
-It considered the skills needed in the industry and how to address the skills gap, which was found species identification of obscure groups.
+It considered the skills needed in the industry and how to address the skills gap.
+Unsurprisingly one of the biggest gaps is the species identification of obscure groups.
 Many of our skilled experts are nearing retirement and university courses rarely teach extensive identification and taxonomic skills.
 There is, therefore, a worry we will lose the ability to identify “uncharismatic” groups as the skills aren’t passed on.
 There are however, programs in place to attempt to rectify this.
 The Natural Talent Traineeship is one of these with 6 every year for the past 5 years trying to get to grips with groups that most people have never looked at.
 Once we have managed this we then attempt to promote recording our group and passing on what we have learnt to others with learning materials or identification workshops.
 There are of course challenges with trying to gain interest in our groups.
 Ian Wallace, head of the Caddisfly recording scheme, spoke at this conference about how he attempted to involve more recorders in his under-recorded group.
 His message was to persevere.
 Training and better identification resources slowly yield results but it’s unlikely that scores of people are excitedly waiting to begin recording your obscure (but marvelous, I’m sure) group.
 People may need a bit more coaxing than some slight encouragement and a workshop.

 Securing the natural environment for future generations #N4FG18